-Voldemort said nothing to any of them.
+Voldemort replied to none of them.
 Harry could only feel that intent gaze of his blood red eyes watching him from the shadow.

 "Be quiet you gold-obsessed scum!"
 Bellatrix spat at the werewolf, drawing Harry's focus back to her.
-Greyback bared his teeth at her but she wasn't abashed in the slightest as she continued her hateful tirade.
+Greyback bared his teeth at her, but she was not abashed in the slightest as she continued in her hateful tirade.
 "You're not even worthy of our Lord's attention!
 Stop bothering him with your filthy half-bree…!"

 That quietly spoken word was colder than an arctic wind and froze the upset witch in the middle of the word.
 She scooted back to a humble position by Voldemort's feet, kissing his robe apologetically.
 Harry would have snorted in disgust were he not so desperate and clueless about finding a way out of this mess.

 "…very disappointed," the dark wizard finished softly, a hidden threat trailing in his voice.
-"If I arrived just a moment later, I could only watch Potter disappear again.
+"Had I arrived just a moment later, I could've only watched Potter disappear again.
 Is that how you wanted to hand over the boy to me, Bellatrix?"